 If you just want to cancel a Premium subscription (and all future payments), but you don’t want to delete your Grammarly account, you can do so by following the steps in this article.

-If you have a Premium subscription and want to proceed with the account deletion, please reach out to us for assistance.
+If you have a Premium subscription and want to proceed with the account deletion, please submit a support ticket.

 If you would like to delete your free Grammarly account on a desktop computer or your mobile device, see the instructions below: